-Name, province or state and country of residence and positions held in the Company Principal occupation for last five years Served as director since Number of Common Shares beneficially owned (1) HAYDEN LOCKE London, United Kingdom Director President and Chief Executive Officer President of the Company since July 20, 2020 and appointed as CEO and Director as of April 26, 2021.
-Director of Emmerson plc since June 2018.
-Head of Corporate and Technical Services (Geology, Mining and Processing) at Highfield Resources from September 2014 to January 2018.
-April 26, 2021 32,900 ALAN J. STEPHENS West Sussex, United Kingdom Director Non-Executive Director of the Company since 2018.
+Name, province or state and country of residence and positions held in the Company Principal occupation for last five years Served as director since Number of Common Shares beneficially owned (1) London, United Kingdom Chief Executive Officer, President and Director Mr Hayden Locke joined Marimaca as a consultant in November 2019 and in July 2020 accepted the role as its President, assuming the role of CEO and joining the Board in April 2021.
+From early 2018, Hayden was Chief Executive Officer of AIM-listed Emmerson Plc, a Moroccan focused potash development company, where he remains on the board as Chairman.
+April 26, 2021 32,900 ALAN J. STEPHENS West Sussex, United Kingdom Non-Executive Director Mr Stephens co-founded Marimaca in 2005.
 Executive Director of the Company from June 2017 to June 2018; President and Chief Executive Officer of the Company from January 2005 to June 2017.
-January 5, 2005 202,659 (2) COLIN KINLEY (3)(4)(6) Kansas, United States Director Director and Senior Advisor, President and Chief Executive Officer of Kinley Exploration LLC from 2007 to present; Director of Excelsior Mining from 2010 to present; Director and Chief Operating Officer of Eco Atlantic Oil and Gas Ltd. from 2011 to present.
-February 5, 2016 134,146 MICHAEL HAWORTH (4)(5) London, United Kingdom Chair and Director Joint Managing Partner at Greenstone Capital LLP since August 2013.
-Executive Chairman of the Company since February 2020 until April 26, 2021 when he became Non-Executive Chairman.
-February 5, 2016.
-Nil (7) CLIVE NEWALL (3)(4)(5)(6) Cornwall, United Kingdom Director Chairman of Cornish Tin Limited from 2021 to present.
-President and Director of First Quantum Minerals Ltd. from 1996 until he resigned as President in 2020 and stepped down as a Director in 2022.
-February 8, 2021 66,666 (2) TIM PETTERSON (3)(5)(6) British Columbia, Canada Director Executive Chairman of MCC Mining Corporation.
-November 1, 2018 72,997 (2)
+January 5, 2005 202,660 (2) COLIN KINLEY Kansas, United States Non-Executive Director Mr Colin Kinley joined the Board of Marimaca in February 2016.
+Director and Senior Advisor, President and Chief Executive Officer of Kinley Exploration LLC from 2007 to present.
+Director and Chief Operating Officer of Eco Atlantic Oil and Gas Ltd. from 2011 to present.
+Director of TSX-listed Gunnison Copper since 2010.
+Mr. Kinley is Chair of the Company's Compensation Committee and of the Audit and Risk Management Committee, and a member of the Nominations and Governance Committee.
+February 5, 2016 17,413 (2) MICHAEL HAWORTH London, United Kingdom Non-Executive Chairman and Director Mr Michael Haworth joined the Board of Marimaca in February 2016.
+Executive Chairman of the Company since February 2020 until April 26, 2021, when he became Non-Executive Chairman.
+Joint Managing Partner at Greenstone Capital LLP since August 2013.
+Director of Gunnison Copper Corp.
+(TSX: GCU) since September February 5, 2016.
+38,330 (3)